sweattep/modern_quotes/README.md

 >The user interface is the product

 >Authentication simply identifies a party, authorization defines whether or not they can perform one or more actions

+>Friendship is many times just a word.
+Actions are everything.
+Believe in those who show you actions worth believing in.

 >Properties of the object being enumerated may be deleted during enumeration